mspnp/aks-baseline/docs/deploy/03-microsoft-entra-id.md

 1. Add the cluster admin user(s) to the cluster admin security group.

    > :book: The recently created break-glass admin user is added to the Kubernetes Cluster Admin group from Microsoft Entra ID.
-After this step the Microsoft Entra ID Admin team will have finished the app team's request.
+After this step the Microsoft Entra ID Admin team will have finished the workload team's request.

    You should skip this step, if the group identified in the former step already has a cluster admin assigned as member.